 What transpires to me is we are not as much hell-bent on a person-first basis as we are hell-bent on a condition-second basis.

-The only reason I can fathom why that is, is that when the condition is stated first, we know the mainstream world is focussing not so much on the condition itself but on the very low expectations and outdated perceptions that have become conjoined to the condition.
+The only reason I can fathom why that is, is that when the condition is stated first, we know the mainstream world is focussing not so much on the condition itself but on the very low expectations that have become conjoined to the condition.
 And we are right of course!
 But by doing so, we have created an unconscious bias to try and get into that mainstream frame.

 I think I have a problem with that.
 I understand it was necessary at some point to make the mainstream population stop in their track and think, but we may need to start moving away from it and here’s why: